 I hoped I should enjoy this happy state for some time, but little did I think my happiness so great and immutable as it was.
 One day of this happiness was worth more than years of suffering.
 It was indeed, at that time, well worth all I had undergone, though it was then only dawning.
 An alacrity for doing good was restored to me, greater than ever.
 It seemed to me all quite free and natural to me.
 At the beginning this freedom was less extensive, but as I advanced it grew greater.
 I felt a kind of beatitude every day increasing in me.

-The story of Jeanne’s struggle with the Church is intimately tied to the theme of suffering.
-She believed that God visits suffering on us to turn us towards him and to destroy the impurity, or sin, of the self — self-love or self-will.
-Because of this, she not only accepted “crosses” but prayed for them.
+Jeanne believed that God visits tribulations on us to turn us towards him and to destroy the self, with all of its impurity.
+Because of this, she didn’t merely accept her “crosses,” but prayed for them.
 In A Short and Easy Method of Prayer she writes:

 You can only find consolation in the love of the cross and in complete abandonment.
 He who has no love for the cross has no love for God (see Matt. xvi.
 24).
 It is impossible to love God without loving the cross; and a heart which has learned to love the cross finds sweetness, joy, and pleasure even in the bitterest things.
 “To the hungry soul every bitter thing is sweet” (Prov. xxvii.
 7), because it is as hungry for the cross as it is hungry for God.